 “Costume is the distinctive style of dress of an individual or group that reflects their class, gender, profession, ethnicity, nationality, activity or epoch.”
 (Wikipedia)

-To me, Costumes express that romantic longing for simplicity and safety and celebrate sentimentality for past times long lost.
-Being and living local has become something desirable again, roots hold you in place in disturbing times like ours.
+To the women I photographed the costumes express a romantic longing for simplicity and safety while celebrating a sentimentality for past times long lost.
+To them as hey shared with me, being and living local is something desirable.
+Just like roots that hold you in place in disturbing times (like ours).

-This work before all is about my feelings towards the subject matter of home or 'Heimat' as it is called in German.
-When after years of staying abroad in ‘foreign' places and cultures I returned ‘home' I did not feel very much 'at home'.
+This work emerged from my own feelings towards the subject matter of home.
+When after years of staying abroad in 'foreign' places and cultures I returned ‘home' I did not feel very much 'at home'.
 Did I not have a sense of belonging?
 Was I not part of the ‘local' culture after all?
 Yet I felt very much out of it.